 Despite my protests, I was encouraged by my husband and our friends to join them on the trip, and so I went.
 It was a long journey and once we FINALLY made it to the resort, I cried.
 And by crying, I mean I sobbed.
 I sobbed loud enough for my son to notice.
 I remember feeling bad about crying in front of him and wondering what kind of an example I was setting.

 You see, I still have a few lingering deficits since my craniotomy.
 For instance; my right side gets weak when I’m tired or nervous, my speech suffers, and I get overstimulated by certain kinds of lights and loud sounds.
 Even with earplugs in and sunglasses on it’s very difficult for me to be in places that are overly bright and noisy.
 And, as anyone who has ever traveled through LAX knows there are plenty of lights and loud sounds to endure.
-Despite my best efforts to not show it, I was in a lot of pain as we made our way through the airport, the car rental and the resort lobby that day.
+Despite my best efforts not to show it, I was in a lot of pain as we made our way through the airport, the car rental, and the resort lobby that day.
 I was truly miserable and all it took was for my husband, Luis, to rush me as we were getting into the golf cart that would take us to the unit where we would be residing for the week–and I lost it.
 I know, I know “poor me, right?”
 At the time, I just couldn’t imagine how I was going to make it through the entire week at this beautiful resort where all I had to do was relax by the pool and take it easy.
 All I was thinking about as I had my breakdown was that it was hot, it was humid, I (like the others in our group) was hungry, I was tired, I didn’t feel well, my head was vibrating, I had cramps and so forth.
 I wanted to turn around and go back home as soon as possible.
 I wanted to return to what had become my safe zone.

 I spent the entire first day of our vacation by myself in our suite trying to recover from the ordeal of traveling.
 That night Abram, Janine, and Luis told me about Annette, an incredible woman they met at the pool during the day.
 They shared her story with me.
 I learned that we were both from Southern California and we both built successful careers based on activities that culminated in raising money for the organizations we represented; she was a director of events, reunions and an alumni relations professional who specialized in universities–and I was a major gifts specialist turned executive director for various non-profit social service organizations.